zheuv/alx-higher_level_programming/README.md

-this is the beguining of my journey working on python projects as an ALX SE student
+this is the beginning of my journey working on python projects as an ALX SE student